lrusso/VirtualXP/README.md

 # VirtualXP

-Virtual Machine running in a Web browser
+Virtual Machine running in a Web browser.